Campus Safety Notices

 - Threaten deportation or legal action.

-- Possess some of your personal information such as your major, nationality, etc., likely gathered from public sources.
+- Possess some of your personal information, such as your major, nationality, etc., likely gathered from public sources.

+Scam calls often come from spoofed numbers.
+Drexel Police will never call you to discuss visa status or to demand that you transfer money.
 Government agencies will never ask you to transfer money to an individual.
 They do not accept Western Union, MoneyGram, PayPal, Venmo, CashApp or gift cards as payment for immigration fees.

 If you receive a threatening call, do not engage, hang up immediately and call Drexel Police at 215.895.2222.
 Do not provide any personal information.
 Scammers use sophisticated methods and scare tactics, but no legitimate agency will contact you to threaten deportation or demand personal information.